 This method of data collection for mental models provided rich results to supplement data collected by more traditional methods.
 It highlighted how middle years students can communicate cohesively within a group in response to questions about an experience and their shared mental models of robotics and assessment.
 It informs us of the ability of students to contribute to their own assessment in ways that make sense to them and realistically show who they are as learners.
 In fact, they communicate a real need to be involved; to be a part of the 'us' collegiality where how happy you are with your experiences and the confidence you exhibit in reaching your goal is as important as 'what you've done' and 'how you've done it'.
 The implications for classroom teachers are substantial.
-While much effort is made to individualise programs for independent learning, one might ask how much effort is similarly invested in individualising assessment; particularly in areas of technology where integration of many curriculum areas provide rich experiences for students.
+While much effort is made to individualise programs for independent learning, one might ask how much effort is similarly invested in individualising assessment.
+The implications are that time should be invested in involving students in their own assessment; particularly in areas of technology where integration of many curriculum areas provide rich experiences for students.
 Student commitment to their own learning can be enhanced if they are afforded shared responsibility for showing what they have learned.